elabftw/elabdoc/doc/saml.rst

 Debugging
 ---------

 SAML configuration can be tricky.
-I recommend that you use the SAML-tracer addon (available for Chrome or Firefox) to see the requests and be able to verify what is sent and received.
+I recommend that you use the SAML-tracer addon to see the requests and be able to verify what is sent and received.

+* `link to addon for Firefox <https://addons.mozilla.org/en-US/firefox/addon/saml-tracer/>`_
+* `link to addon for Chrome <https://chrome.google.com/webstore/detail/saml-tracer/mpdajninpobndbfcldcmbpnnbhibjmch?hl=en>`_

+Looking at the PHP logs will also be helpful to get the complete error message.